maridasi47500/color-your-summer/README.md

     🏖️ Theme Focus: With “A Summer to Play” as the guiding vibe, the repo encourages artistic expression and social connection through visual storytelling.

 It’s part gallery, part design studio, and now—with Rails-powered communication—part summer mail party! 🎊

+:dancers: learnhow to dance
+:athletic_shoe: go to the gym
+:badminton: play ball games